Ultravisor/ultravisor/README.md

 ## Architecture

-Supavisor was designed to work in a cloud computing environment as a highly available cluster of nodes.
+Ultravisor was designed to work in a cloud computing environment as a highly available cluster of nodes.
 Tenant configuration is stored in a highly available Postgres database.
-Configuration is loaded from the Supavisor database when a tenant connection pool is initiated.
+Configuration is loaded from the Ultravisor database when a tenant connection pool is initiated.

 Connection pools are dynamic.
-When a tenant client connects to the Supavisor cluster the tenant pool is started and all connections to the tenant database are established.
+When a tenant client connects to the Ultravisor cluster the tenant pool is started and all connections to the tenant database are established.
 The process ID of the new tenant pool is then distributed to all nodes of the cluster and stored in an in-memory key-value store.
 Subsequent